Tuna Pasta Salad (No Mayo) – Fresh, Simple & Full of Flavour

 Garnish with the rest of the toasted pine nuts.

-Expert Tips: How to Make This Salad Perfectly
+How to Make This Salad Perfectly [Expert Tips]

-Al dente pasta: Al dente in Italian means “to the tooth”.
 Pasta that is still firm and chewy in texture is the optimal way to eat a pasta dish perfectly.
 So, to get al dente pasta, pour the pasta into a pot of boiling water with salt.

-About 2 minutes before the package says it’s done, taste it.
 Keep tasting the pasta until you are happy with it.
 Then drain it in a colander and run under cold water to stop the cooking process.

-Avoid soggy pasta: The trick to a tuna pasta salad not going soggy is to ensure the pasta is not only not overcooked but also dry.
 If the pasta is cooked well, it won’t stick together.
 However, running it under cold water gets it wet, so you must give it time to dry.

 Avoid soggy tuna pasta salad: If you use tuna in spring water, ensure that the tuna is well drained.
-All that spring water will just make the pasta all go soggy.

 Frequently Asked Questions